import numpy as np

 # Plot the PDF(z)

-= load_lephare_pdfz(source_id)
+pdfz = load_lephare_pdfz(source_id)

-plt.figure(figsize0,:], pdfz[1,:]/np.max(pdfz[1,:]), label='Bayesian', alpha=0.6)
+plt.plot(pdfz[0,:], pdfz[1,:]/np.max(pdfz[1,:]), label='Bayesian', alpha=0.6)

 plt.plot(pdfz[0,:], pdfz[2,:]/np.max(pdfz[2,:]), label='Profile', alpha=0.6)

-plt.xlabel(r'$P(z)$ norm. to max=1')
+plt.ylabel(r'$P(z)$ norm. to max=1')

 plt.legend()